mhe747/dawnboard/bfpga2/README.md

 ------

 Consider using Xilinx Platform Cable USB and Xilinx Impact to program the FPGA.
-This method is tested and works very well.
+This method is the fastest, tested and works very well.